Local Atlas/Thorn Alpha 3s

 This Thorn Alpha 3 was photographed from on top of the Cock Pitt car park.

 More Thorn Alpha 3s.
-Philips Trafficvisions are can be seen three columns down - these were installed when the pedestrian crossing was widened; replacing a double-arm column supporting (what I believe were) two very rare Alpha 30 lanterns.
+Philips Trafficvisions are can be seen three columns down - these were installed when the pedestrian crossing was widened; replacing a double-arm column supporting two gear-in-head Alpha 3s.

 This 8 m Stewart and Lloyd column in St. Peter's Churchyard has always supported an Alpha 3 of some repute.
 In June 2011, time was finally called on this, and the following, installation - the Street Lighting PFI had finally reached this road.
 In the meantime, the remotely-geared Alpha 3 had been replaced with an Alpha 8.